tmarfil/nginx-api-gateway-for-k8s/docs/class1/module6/lab1.rst

 - Authorization Bearer: <base64 encoded string>.
 This is the value expected in an HTTP "Authorization" header.

-- Human redable Base64 decoded Header, Payload, and JWT Signture components.
+- Human-readable Base64 decoded Header, Payload, and JWT Signture components.

 The public key used to validate the JWT must be converted to a JSON formatted array of JSON Web Keys (JWK).
 The create-signed-jwt.sh script has prepared this as well.